 |Venue:||Irish Institute for Pastoral Studies, St Patrick’s Campus, Thurles|

-To register for this course, please click on this link and fill out the form.
+To register for this course, please click on this link.

 Over 3 days you will develop your practice and understanding of the art of Godly Play.
 The training follows an action / reflection model of learning.
 There is a mixture of trainer-led presentations in each genre and participant storytelling presentations.
 Each day explores on of the primary genres of Godly Play:

 Workshops in the cord module also cover details of how to set up a Godly Play environment, the theology and spirituality of childhood, and time to explore your concerns and questions.